Wrlog/Wr.github.io/_posts/2022-07-03-drug-drug-interaction.md

 ![](https://github.com/WenruiTan/Wr.github.io/blob/master/images/posts/pharmacokinetic/clinical%20inducer%20of%20P450.png?raw=true)

-Strong, moderate, and weak inducers are drugs that decreases the AUC of sensitive index substrates of a given metabolic pathway by ≥80%, ≥50% to <80%, and ≥20% to <50%, respectively.
+Strong, moderate, and weak inducers are drugs that decrease the AUC of sensitive index substrates of a given metabolic pathway by ≥80%, ≥50% to <80%, and ≥20% to <50%, respectively.

 This table is prepared to provide examples of clinical index inducers and not intended to be an exhaustive list.